-Please note that all questions regarding Eligibility will be responded to through the official Question and Answer process.
-No questions regarding Eligibility will be responded to individually.
+Please be advised that all questions regarding Eligibility will be responded to through the official posting of the Questions and Answers.
+No questions about Eligibility will be responded to either individually or prior to the posting of the Q&As.